arkency/posts/posts/2017-10-19-relative-testing-vs-absolute-testing.md

   ].hash)
 ```

-Thanks to proper implementation I can put events into `Set` or `Hash` and it they are properly recognized even if I don't use the same instance but rather a new instance with identical values.
+Thanks to proper implementation I can put events into `Set` or `Hash` and they are properly recognized even if I don't use the same instance but rather a new instance with identical values.

 ```ruby
   expect({